-Species are often defined as the largest group of organisms in which two individuals can produce fertile offspring, typically by sexual reproduction.
+Species are often defined as a group of individuals with similar characteristics, where they can interbreed to produce fertile offsprings, typically by sexual reproduction.
 To differentiate between types of living organisms, species are used as the principal natural unit in biology.

 Four most important concepts on species are: